argumentcomputer/lurk-beta/README.md

 [![Build Status][build-image]][build-link]
 ![minimum rustc 1.56][msrv-image]

+# Disclaimer

+**DISCLAIMER:** Lurk is an early research-stage language.
+Neither the cryptography nor the software has been audited, and there is currently no trusted setup for Groth16 circuits.
+Do not use Lurk in production environments or anywhere else that security is necessary.

 # Submodules

 Lurk source files used in tests are in the [lurk-lib](https://github.com/lurk-lang/lurk-lib) submodule.
 You must